- Your dog should never eat lemons — While the flesh of the lemon is technically safe, the rind and juice are toxic to your pet.

 If you’re looking to spice up treat time, it’s best to consider a safer and tastier fruit instead.
 Your dog can safely eat watermelon, apples, and bananas or others like mangos and oranges as an occasional treat, as long as they’re prepared properly.
 Some safe veggies also include carrots and sweet potatoes.
 It’s a good idea to consult with your veterinarian prior to introducing a new food.

 Can I put lemon juice in my dog’s water?

 No!
-We may enjoy lemonade but our pets will not.
-There is no beneficial reason to put lemon in your dog’s water as the juice contains harmful citric acid.
-High amounts of citric acid are known to cause stomach issues in canines and lemon seeds are another potential issue.
+Pet parents may enjoy lemonade or lemon water, but our pets will not.
+While citruses are considered natural ingredients, there is no beneficial reason to put lemon in your dog’s water.
+High levels of citric acid found in lemon juice are known to cause digestive symptoms in canines and lemon seeds are another potential issue.

 What lemon items can my dog not have?

 While the smell of fresh lemon is welcome for humans, lemon oil, like those used in diffusers for the home, should be avoided.
 Similarly, lemon juice, lemon seeds, a lemon slice, or pieces of lemon rinds can be dangerous when consumed.